OfAaron3/irispreppy/README.md

 tl;dr usage

-irispreppy takes a single HDU objects.
+irispreppy takes a single HDU object.
 To calibrate and deconvolve,

 ```python
 from astropy.io import fits